agm024/Py-Os-Source-Code/README.md

 - Saving

-> **Sugestions and bugs :** Feel free to comment any sugestions or in the comments so I can add them to Py OS in the future.
+> **Sugestions and bugs :** Feel free to tell any sugestions on aarushdarne@gmail.com so I can add them to Py OS in the future.
 If you found a bug please tell me